specsolutions/specsync-for-tfs-documentation/getting-started/getting-started-cucumber.md

 There are a couple of things you can note here.

 * The name of the scenario has been synchronized as the title of the test case. \(The "Scenario:" prefix can be omitted by changing the [synchronization format configurations](../reference/configuration/configuration-synchronization/configuration-synchronization-format.md).\)
-* The tags of the scenario have been synchronized as test case tags.
+* The tags of the scenario have been synchronized as test case tags (labels).
 * The steps of the scenario have been synchronized as test case steps. \(The _Then_ steps can also be synchronized into the _Expected result_ column of the test case step list and you can [change a couple of other formatting options](../reference/configuration/configuration-synchronization/configuration-synchronization-format.md) as well.\)

 ## Verify feature file and commit changes